Vishal458/Power-BI-Tableau-Python-Streamlit/OLA Ride Insights/OLA Streamlit App/README.md

 # 🚖 OLA Ride Insights — Streamlit Dashboard

-A fully interactive recreation of the OLA Ride Insights Power BI report, built with Streamlit + Plotly.
+A fully interactive recreation of the OLA Ride Insights using Power BI report from claude, built with Streamlit + Plotly.
 Dark-themed, multi-page, with live filters.

 ## Pages